Lê Quốc Quân: Tax evasion conviction

-On 18 December 2012, Le Quoc Quan published a piece on his blog that was critical of the government's cling to power.
+On 18 December 2012, Quân published a piece on his blog that was critical of the government's cling to power.
 The article entitled "Constitution or a contract for electricity and water service?" criticized the Vietnam National Assembly for an article that states that the Communist Party should have a de facto leading role in Vietnam.
-In the article, which was published by BBC, Quan writes, "I may be put in prison.
+In the article, which was published by BBC, Quân writes, "I may be put in prison.
 Nevertheless, my belief in human beings, the importance of the issue and the consciousness of a citizen urged me to write."

-Nine days after the publication, on December 27, 2012, when Quan was dropping off his daughter at school, he was arrested by the police.
+Nine days after the publication, on December 27, 2012, when Quân was dropping off his daughter at school, he was arrested by the police.
 The police searched his office, confiscated documents and told his family that he will be charged under Article 161 of the Criminal Code relating to tax evasion.

-Quan was then detained incommunicado in Hoa Lo Prison with no access to his lawyer and family.
+Quân was then detained incommunicado in Hoa Lo Prison with no access to his lawyer and family.
 Three days after his detention, he has started a hunger strike in prison, which lasted for at least four days.

-On 2 October 2013, Quan was sentenced to 30 months in prison for tax evasion and given a $59,000 fine.
-Supporters of Quan attempted to march on the courthouse but were stopped by police.
-Quan's lawyer stated that his client intends to appeal.
+On 2 October 2013, Quân was sentenced to 30 months in prison for tax evasion and given a $59,000 fine.
+Supporters of Quân attempted to march on the courthouse but were stopped by police.
+Quân's lawyer stated that his client intends to appeal.

-BBC News reported that the US government had been negotiating on Quan's behalf, and that "authorities may have been seeking a compromise so that his sentence was not long enough to upset Washington but sufficient to keep him behind bars."
-The US Embassy issued a statement following the sentence calling on the government to release Quan and other political prisoners.
+BBC News reported that the US government had been negotiating on Quân's behalf, and that "authorities may have been seeking a compromise so that his sentence was not long enough to upset Washington but sufficient to keep him behind bars."
+The US Embassy issued a statement following the sentence calling on the government to release Quân and other political prisoners.
 Amnesty International called the charges "trumped-up" and called for his immediate release.